s2t2/leaf-shapes-py/README.md

 # Leaf Shapes (Python)

-Programatically identifying and classifying leaf shapes.
+Programatically identifying and classifying leaf images and shapes.

 :seedling: :leaves: :herb: :maple_leaf:

-### Installation and Setup
+## Repo Setup

 Clone the repo and navigate there from the command-line: